Federated Credential Management API

 1. § 3.1 The Well-Known File that points to a Manifest

-3. An § 3.3 Accounts List endpoint
+3. An § 3.3 Accounts endpoint endpoint

 4. A § 3.4 Client Metadata endpoint

-5. An § 3.5 Identity Assertions endpoint
+5. An § 3.5 Identity assertion endpoint endpoint

 The FedCM API introduces the ability for a site to ask the browser to execute a few different network requests.
 It is important for the browser to execute these in such a way that it does not allow the user to be tracked (by an attacker impersonating an IDP) on to the site using FedCM.
 The following table has information about the network requests performed: